 My prose has benefited immeasurably from good editors; I try to be open to the process.
 And music is intensively collaborative, which is one of its great pleasures, even if one doesn’t call one’s bandmates or engineer editors.
 I’m more precious and protective about poetry, for reasons that wouldn’t bear much examination.
 However, the book benefited from two specific suggestions, besides the workshop mentioned above.
 Rod Smith recommended switching the order of the book’s two halves - the first, as it now stands, is more abstract and synoptic overall, which helps set up the referential and observational strategies of the second.
 Also, Joshua Clover identified “Approach to Ziggurat,” which was buried later in the manuscript, as the best opening poem - which immediately seemed right.

 9 - What is the best piece of advice you've heard (not necessarily given to you directly)?

-10 - How easy has it been for you to move between genres (songwriting to poetry)?
+10 - How easy has it been for you to move between genres (poetry to critical prose to songwriting)?
 What do you see as the appeal?

 11 - What kind of writing routine do you tend to keep, or do you even have one?
 How does a typical day (for you) begin?